Amrit1005/Epileptic-Seizure-EEG-/README.md

 ## Description

 Epilepsy is a neurological disorder characterized by recurrent seizures, and timely, accurate detection is critical for managing patient risk.
 This repository provides code and resources to preprocess EEG recordings, apply feature extraction techniques, and train/test supervised learning models for classifying seizure vs. non-seizure states.
-The goal is to assist clinicians and researchers in developing effective and efficient seizure detection workflows with reproducible results.[1][2][3]
+The goal is to assist clinicians and researchers in developing effective and efficient seizure detection workflows with reproducible results.

 ## Features